awoisoak/devops-sandbox/README.md

 ```console
 terraform apply -var-file="secrets.tfvars"
 ```
-Once you are done don't forget to destroy all resources to avoid AWS charges!
+All components are using Free Tier components but make sure you destroy them once you stop working with them to avoid being charged:

 ```console
 terraform destroy -var-file="secrets.tfvars"
 ```